codylindley/simple-frontend-boilerplate/README.md

 #####Step 2: Download Code

-Either download or GIT clone this repository so that its on your local computer.
+Either download (i.e. ZIP) or GIT clone this repository so that its on your local computer.

 #####Step 3: Install NPM packages